 An ounce of prevention is worth a pound of cure

 Getting your yard ready for winter takes more than just shutting off the sprinklers.
-If you live in an area that typically gets snow or below freezing, there are a number of things you’ll want to do to make sure your yard is prepped for the harsh season ahead.
+If you live in an area that typically gets snow or below freezing temperatures, there are several things you’ll want to do to make sure your yard is prepped for the harsh season ahead.
 And that all starts in the fall before any of the really bad weather comes.

-And while that final watering is taking place, perform a sprinkler check up to make sure everything is running well.
-If there are any problems, it’s good to fix them now, because come spring you may have forgotten or they may have gotten worse.
+While that final watering is taking place, perform a sprinkler check-up to make sure everything is running well.
+If there are any problems, it’s good to fix them now – by spring you may have forgotten or they may have worsened.
 Also, problems like leaks and cracks in pipes or sprinkler heads can let water in, even after you’ve winterized.
 This water can freeze and lead to expensive damage.

 As far as your trees go, rake up leaves and use them as mulch around your flowerbeds, giving the soil good nutrients.
-And if there are any dead branches, remove them because heavy winter storms can cause them to break, causing damage to the tree and possibly other parts of your property.
+If there are any dead branches, remove them.
+Heavy winter storms can cause branches to break, damaging the tree and possibly other parts of your property.